gdayori/Infragistics-WPF-Core3.0-Workshop/README.md

-# Visualizing data with Infragistics on Core3.0
+# Visualizing data with Infragistics on .NET Core 3.0

 ## About this hands-on lab